williamcaseylucas/digital-hippo/README.md

 - PropsWithChildren is an interface that exists that enables you to avoid write {children}: {children: React.ReactNode}
 - add to package.json "generate:types": "cross-env PAYLOAD_CONFIG_PATH=app/payload.config.ts payload generate:types"
   - Then payload.config.ts will put this generated content where we defined payla-types.ts
+- to remove undefined | null
+  - Make sure undefined and null are factored out by casting as Boolean and then as string[] array

 ## images